 - introduce students to new academic concepts through real-world applications.

 - foster creativity, critical thinking, teamwork and problem solving skills.

 - bolster student confidence about their ability to participate in engineering projects and to solve problems.

 State-level rankings are provided for each of the three competition components: Essay, Multiple Choice, and Design/Build.
 “Best in State” rankings are determined by combining all three of these scores.
-“Best in State” awards for the highest ranking teams in each state are announced in early May.
-The highest-ranking state teams at each level will be invited (at their own expense) to compete in the National TEAMS Competition at the National TSA Conference.
+“Best in State” awards for the highest ranking teams in each state are announced in April.
+Teams whose combined overall state level score is among the top nationally will be eligible to compete at the National TEAMS Competitions.